-During interview it's very important when interviewer asked DSA questions, don't jump to most efficient solution directly if you knows the answer, that creates a wrong impression.
-Always start solving any problems with brute force approach then gradually start enhancing your solution time and space complexity
+During an interview it's very important when interviewer asked DSA questions, don't jump to most efficient solution directly if you know the answer, that creates a wrong impression.
+Always start solving any problems with the brute force approach then gradually start enhancing your solution time and space complexity

 Think loud during interview

-You might have heard this phase many times "Always think loud during interview".
-In fact this is key to crack any interview even if you don't know the answer of a particular problem.
-Tricks is just speak the way you are approaching towards the solution so interviewer can track your thought process and guide you.
-Believe me this is best scenario if interviewer will give you the hint and you crack the solution, If this happens maximum chances are there you nailed that round of interview
+You might have heard this phrase many times "Always think loud during interview".
+In fact this is key to crack any interview even if you don't know the answer to a particular problem.
+Trick is just speaking the way you are approaching the solution so interviewer can track your thought process and guide you.
+Believe me, this is the best scenario if the interviewer will give you the hint and you crack the solution, If this happens maximum chances are there you nailed that round of interview

 Why logicmojo ?

-We have seen from many years many professionals and students are spending thousands of bugs to multiple coaching centers.
+We have seen from many years many professionals and students are spending thousands of bucks to multiple coaching centers.
 These coaching centers tutors never appeared for interviews.
-They never explains the concepts of Data Structure, Algorithms and System Design.
-They just touches the basic simple problems and done with topics.
-In logicmojo, you might have seen in our home page we have selected all the questions that are asked in top product based companies and explain the topics with those example.
-So just by completing all these lectures candidates are ready to appear for interview with difficulty level maximum
+They never explain the concepts of Data Structure, Algorithms and System Design.
+They just touch the basic simple problems and done with topics.
+In logicmojo, you might have seen in our home page we have selected all the questions that are asked in top product based companies and explain the topics with those examples.
+So just by completing all these lectures candidates are ready to appear for the interview with a difficulty level of maximum

 Why concepts are important

 Concepts and how to apply those concepts in others problems.
-While going through these lectures you might have seen many problems are related with same concepts.
-Once you understand the concepts then while interview even if interviewer asked you problems you never heard before then you can apply those learned concepts and solve the problems
+While going through these lectures you might have seen many problems are related to the same concepts.
+Once you understand the concepts then while interview even if the interviewer asked you problems you never heard before then you can apply those learned concepts and solve the problems

 Distributed System is the key

-All organization have majorly looking for candidates having good understanding distributed system.
+All organizations have majorly looking for candidates having good understanding distributed system.
 All e-commerce, retail business or technology companies are moving their current production house to scale.
-Current market trends is moving towards distributed System.
+Current market trends are moving towards distributed System.
 We have touches lots of topics of distributed system with multiple examples in our system design course and our goal is to explore more in this area only in future

 - monolithic system ----> Microservice architecture